Commercial trucks are powerhouses on Michigan roads. Unfortunately, they can also be a serious hazard to neighboring motorists.

 - If you do talk to the adjuster, keep it short.
 Don’t make apologies for the crash or guess about what happened.
 Simply tell the adjuster that you will be contacting a lawyer.
 If you already are working with a truck accident attorney, provide the adjuster with the law firm’s contact information and direct all questions there.

 - Beware of other insurance company tricks.
 Adjusters for insurance companies are among the best in the business.
 They’re trained in strategies used to minimize their own liability and push the blame onto you.
 No matter how friendly they sound, don’t comply with any requests until you’ve spoken to a lawyer.

 When Should I Hire a Truck Accident Lawyer?

 It’s always advisable to contact an attorney right away after a truck accident.
 These complicated claims take time to investigate, and trucking companies are not required to retain all of their records indefinitely.
 Waiting too long may mean missing out on valuable evidence that could be vital to your case.

 The statute of limitations for truck accidents in Michigan is three years.
 This means that you have three years from the date of the accident to file a claim.
 However, you must file a claim for no-fault benefits with your own insurance company within one year in order to remain eligible for your personal injury protection (PIP) benefits.

-You are rightfully entitled to compensation after a truck accident, but getting the money you’re owed can be a difficult undertaking.
+You are rightfully entitled to compensation after a semi-truck accident, but getting the money you’re owed can be a difficult undertaking.
 Luckily, you don’t have to go it alone.
 A Michigan truck accident lawyer at Christensen Law will stand by your side and fight for the justice you deserve.